edgarpf/aws-networking/README.md

 * You get 2 tunnels with each VPN connection hosted by AWS.
 * Allow ISAKMP (UDP port 500) and Encapsulating Security Payload (IP protocol 50) traffic to route between your network and VPN endpoints.
 If you're using Network Address Translation Traversal (NAT-T), also be sure to allow UDP port 4500.
 * An ELB Classic Load Balancer cannot validate a client side certificate, so it must be passed through as standard TCP on port 443 to let the EC2 instance handle the validation.
+* By default, a VPN has two tunnels for high availability.
+* The clear requirements for setting up LAG are given in the AWS Documentation.
+The following rules apply:
+  * All connections in the LAG must use the same bandwidth.
+The following bandwidths are supported: 1 Gbps and 10 Gbps.
+  * You can have a maximum of 4 connections in a LAG.
+Each connection in the LAG counts towards your overall connection limit for the region.
+  * All connections in the LAG must terminate at the same AWS Direct Connect endpoint.
+* AWS recommends enabling BFD when configuring multiple AWS Direct Connect connections or when configuring a single AWS Direct Connect connection and a VPN connection as a backup to ensure fast detection and failover.
+* Change the MTU setting on the network interface for each instance if you want to ensure that a minimal number of packets can be sent across the network interfaces.
+* Jumbo frames allow more than 1500 bytes of data by increasing the payload size per packet, thus increasing the packet's percentage that is not packet overhead.
+Fewer packets are needed to send the same amount of usable data.
+* Since transitive peering is not allowed, you can use a proxy instance to forward the requests.
+* DPDK is the Data Plane Development Kit that consists of libraries to accelerate packet processing workloads running on a wide variety of CPU architectures.
+*